MicroStrategy/embedding-sdk-docs/docs/config.md

 :::note

 Chrome Web Browser version 80 and above introduces new changes which may impact embedding.
-For more information, see [KB484005: Chrome v80 Cookie Behavior and the Impact on MicroStrategy Deployments](https://community.microstrategy.com/s/article/Chrome-v80-Cookie-Behavior-and-the-impact-on-MicroStrategy-Deployments).
+For more information, see [KB484005: Chrome v80 Cookie Behavior and the Impact on Strategy Deployments](https://community.microstrategy.com/s/article/Chrome-v80-Cookie-Behavior-and-the-impact-on-Strategy-Deployments).

 :::